Guide: Migrating your legacy account to an identity provider

 Note

 What is a role?
-With EU Login in place you have a single account (your EU Login account) with which you can connect to the test bed in different ways (e.g. for different organisations or in different communities).
-Such connections, previously defined as separate legacy user accounts in the test bed, are now considered as roles that are linked to your EU Login account.
+When an external identy provider is used (such as EU Login), you have a single user account with which you can connect to the Test Bed in different ways (e.g. for different organisations or in different communities).
+Such connections, previously defined as separate legacy user accounts in the Test Bed, are now considered as roles that are linked to your provider’s account.

 Step 5: Select your newly migrated role